le717/CRTC/README.md

 ------

 ***Cycles Render Time Calculator* and all components are copyright 2013 le717 and rioforce, and released under the [GNU General Public License Version 3]( http://www.gnu.org/licenses/gpl.html).
-Special thanks to JrMasterModelBuilder for Mac OS X build.**
+Special thanks to JrMasterModelBuilder for the Mac OS X build.**